 21. Dead Cliffs

-Dead Cliffs is a probably the most accurately named map in Destiny 2.
-The middle section of the map is open and near a ton of cliffs, and the amount of times I’ve fallen off them and died is embarrassing.
-Other than the cliffs, the general layout here is pretty uninspired.
-One good thing it has is a decent balance of close and long range areas, but that’s not enough to push it any higher.
+Dead Cliffs is probably the most accurately named map in Destiny 2.
+The middle section of the map is open and near a ton of cliffs, and it’s really easy to fall off the map and embarrass yourself.
+Other than the cliffs, the general layout here is pretty uninspired, but not horrible.
+It’s a visually boring map (other than the cliffs), but it is fairly balanced.
+You can use pretty much any meta weapon type here and it’ll be decent, and the long-range sections are perfect for sniping or using a Scout Rifle.

 19. Distant Shore